udaan-iitt/editions/2023_Winter/how-much-do-we-really-know-about-social-media.md

 * [Conclusion](#conclusion)
 * [References](#references)

 > *DISCLAIMER: The following are my personal views and are not affiliated to any other person/entity.
 I do refer to other sources but note that the inferences I make from them are mine alone.
 Feel free to disagree with me in your head.
-Or you could share your frustration with me directly via email at pace577 \[AT] protonmail \[DOT] com.
+Or you could share your frustration with me directly via email at pace577@protonmail.com.
 I would love some feedback (especially negative feedback!).
 Also, I tend to go off on tangents every now and then, but please bear with me and pay attention to these tangents anyways.
 Otherwise, you might not fully understand what I'm saying and I'll feel a little sad 😢.
 Thanks!*

 If I were to ask you the question, "*What is the biggest problem that our current generation faces?*", what would your answer be?
 I know you just started reading but pause for a moment.
 Think about it.